Registration at UvA and the host university

 If you will be doing your QTEM exchange outside Europe, you can apply for the AUF individual travel grant.

 - The Erasmus Student Network (ESN) organises activities for the exchange students who are studying at the UvA.

 - The ESN provides every student with a mentor.
 The mentor helps the exchange student when he/she first arrives, with getting settled, showing the student around at the university and help with any problems.

 - If you would like to get to know students coming from your host university, you can sign up as a mentor for an exchange or international students.

 Extra elements of attention for international students who are going on an exchange

 - Visa: depending on the nationality of the student, a visa to be able to study in the exchange country is needed.
 Students need to inform themselves in time at the embassy of the country where they are going about the requirements.

 - Residence permit for The Netherlands: Make sure to check whether your Dutch residence permit is still valid upon your return to the Netherlands.
-If not, please make sure to extend it at least two months before your leave.
-Information on extensions can be found on www.uva.nl/visa/extension
+If not, please make sure to extend it in time.

 - Passport: Make sure that your passport is not (going) to expire while you are abroad.
 If you do not arrange that in time and before leaving, you might be obliged to travel to your country of origin to arrange your passport before you are allowed to enter The Netherlands.